ellite/Wallos/README.md

 #### Baremetal

-Download or clone this repo and move the files into your web root - usually `/var/www/html`
+1. Download or clone this repo and move the files into your web root - usually `/var/www/html`
+2. Rename `/db/wallos.empty.db` to `/db/wallos.db`
+3. Run `http://domain.example/endpoints/db/migrate.php` on your browser

-Add the following scripts to your cronjobs with `crontab -e`
+4. Add the following scripts to your cronjobs with `crontab -e`

 ```bash
 0 1 * * * php /var/www/html/endpoints/cronjobs/updatenextpayment.php >> /var/log/cron/updatenextpayment.log 2>&1